Trauma Healing Retreats

 The "Ancestral Load"

-A lesser-known fact in trauma healing is the concept of Epigenetic Trauma - the idea that we carry the unresolved stress of our ancestors in our DNA.
+A lesser-known fact in trauma healing is the concept of Epigenetic Trauma-the idea that we carry the unresolved stress of our ancestors in our DNA.
 Esoteric trauma retreats use "Systemic Constellations" to identify and release these inherited patterns, allowing the individual to heal not just themselves, but their entire lineage.

-Frequently Asked Questions
+Frequently Asked Questions about Trauma Healing Retreats

 No. Many somatic retreats focus on the body's physical response rather than requiring you to recount the "story" of the trauma.